Improving Directions in Mixed Integer Bilevel Linear Optimization: Valid Inequalities from IDs

-It is important to emphasize that there is no relationship in general between the IDIC \emph{rank} of an inequality and the level of the points it can separate.
-In fact, for any fixed $k$, a $k$-IDICs can have any IDIC rank.
-There exists an entire rank hierarchy for $k$-IDICs mirroring that derived in the previous section.
-Applying the Definition~\ref{def:kIC} to the extreme points of $\P$ yields $k$-IDICs of ``rank 1'' and we can iterate to derive $k$-IDICs of higher rank.
+It is important to emphasize that there is no relationship in general between the IDIC \emph{rank} of an inequality (as defined in Section~\ref{sec:IC-closure}) and the level of the points it can separate.
+In fact, for any fixed $k$, a $k$-IDIC can have any IDIC rank.
+There exists an entire rank hierarchy for $k$-IDICs for any fixed $k$ that mirrors that derived in the previous section.
+Applying Definition~\ref{def:kIC} to the extreme points of $\P$, for example yields $k$-IDICs of ``rank 1'' and we can iterate to derive $k$-IDICs of higher rank.

-In the remainder of the section, we provide a formal proof that $k$-IDICs yield an MILP formulation of~\eqref{eqn:k-miblp}.
-The proof is in two parts.
-First, we show in Proposition~\ref{prop:k-idic} that $k$-IDICs are valid for $\F(k)$.
-Then we show that any point in $\S \setminus \F(k)$ can be separated from $\F(k)$ by a $k$-IDIC.
+Next, we state the main result of this section which comprises two parts.
+The first establishes that $k$-IDICs are valid for $\F(k)$ by showing that for all $w \in \W^k$, $\Cid{w}$ is ``$\F(k)$-free''.
+The second shows that any point in $\S$ that is not in $\F(k)$ can be separated by a $k$-IDIC.